Chapter 10

 Another possibility for loading local definitions before a package is processed is to use

-.
-This file works in the same way as usepackage.4ht
+the file usepackage-user.4ht.
+This file works in the same way as usepackage.4ht,

 but it is intended specifically for user-level customizations.
 By placing your